Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XI. Password Policy/README.md

 ---

-## 3. ✅ Each Setting With Its Configured Value
+## 3. ✅ Each Setting with its Configured Value

 - Displays detailed settings including minimum password length, complexity requirements, maximum and minimum password age, and password history enforcement.